isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

     For large pools (e.g. >= 1 million address/prefixes), this command can take
     twenty seconds or more.
 During this time the server will not process client queries.
-Make sure the tool with which you send the commands is confgured for long time outs.
+Make sure the tool with which you send the commands is configured for long time outs.
 Once submitted to the lease back end the query will continue to run, even if the API client disconnects.

 The command returns a status that indicates either success (result 0)